dulltz/megaconfigmap/README.md

     - The children of the megaconfigmap.
 If you delete megaconfigmap, its children are also deleted.
     - These configmaps contain the partial data of source file.
     - The file content is split into multiple configmaps to hold large file.
-    - Having the following labels:
+    - They have the following labels:
         - `megaconfigmap.io/id`: hash string of the config file
         - `megaconfigmap.io/filename`: output file name
         - `megaconfigmap.io/order`: the ordering number of the configmap